lhazlewood/scms/README.md

     </body>
     </html>

-This is a Velocity template file (the `.vtl` extension indicates Velocity Template Language).
+This is a [Velocity](http://velocity.apache.org/engine/devel/user-guide.html) template file (the `.vtl` extension indicates a Velocity Template Language file).
 When scms runs, any encountered Markdown file will be rendered to HTML and then that rendered HTML will replace the `$content` placeholder.

 Now our project structure looks like this:

     mysite/
         templates/
             default.vtl
-        scms.cfg
+        config.scms.groovy

 ### Our First Content File